-- 1. Anticipated operational occurrences (AOOs): These include all events with frequencies of occurrence equal to or greater than 10-2 per reactor year. - 2.
-Design-basis accidents (DBAs): These include events with frequencies of occurrence equal to or greater than 10-5 per reactor year, but less than 10-2 per reactor year. - 3.
-Beyond-design-basis accidents (BDBAs): These include events with frequencies of occurrence less than 10-5 per reactor year.
+- anticipated operational occurrences: these include all events with frequencies of occurrence equal to or greater than 10-2 per reactor year - 2. design-basis accidents: these include events with frequencies of occurrence equal to or greater than 10-5 per reactor year, but less than 10-2 per reactor year - 3. beyond-design-basis accidents: these include events with frequencies of occurrence less than 10-5 per reactor year